|Sponsor this Chart|

 So, I (Attilla Danko) wrote a script to generate the images like the one above which summarizes CMC's forecast images just for Johnson East Observatory and the surroundings out to about 10 miles.

 Details: Read the image from left to right.
 Each column represents a different hour.
 The colors of the blocks are the colors from CMC's forecast maps for that hour.
 The two numbers at the top of a column is the time.
 A digit 1 on top of a 3 means 13:00 or 1pm.
 It's local time, in 24hr format.
-(Local time for Johnson East Observatory is -4.0 hours from GMT.)
+(Local time for Johnson East Observatory is -5.0 hours from GMT.)
 Single blocks mean separate forecast data for each hour.
 Connected blocks mean one forecast calculation for several hours.

 It's always wise to click on a colored block for the hour you want to observe and see if your location is close to a cloud edge.